maibennett/sta235/exampleSite/content/Classes/Week2/_index.en.md

 ## What we will cover

-In this class, we will go dipper into statistical adjustment, specifically when we have interactions.
+In this class, we will go deepper into statistical adjustment, specifically when we have interactions.
 We will also dive into "nonlinear" models.

 ## Recommended readings/videos